top of page

 The fraymedia Foundation’s Women Media Mentors Programme is premised on women helping other women in the industry through mentorship and support.

-Interim CEO of fraymedia Foundation, Charmeela Bhagowat has over three decades experience in the field from reporting on negotiations leading up to South Africa’s first democratic election in 1994, to covering the Angolan civil war, and reporting on developments in Afghanistan after the fall of the Taliban in 2002.
+Interim CEO of fraymedia Foundation, Charmeela Bhagowat, has over three decades' experience in the field - from reporting on negotiations leading up to South Africa’s first democratic election in 1994, to covering the Angolan civil war, and reporting on developments in Afghanistan after the fall of the Taliban in 2002.
+She has been an editor at several national news organisations.
 She said that several people impacted her career profoundly.

 “In every organisation I’ve worked in, there has been an individual or a group of people who have invested something of themselves in my career and progress - from Devan Pillay (at Work in Progress at the time) to Richard Gibbs who taught me so much at New Nation in 1991, from Paula Fray and the late David Hazelhurst at The Star to Pat Roberts later on.”